-The number of common shares issuable pursuant to options granted under the Share Option Plan is fixed at 4,612,927 common shares (approximately 9.64% of the number of outstanding common shares that are outstanding on the date of this Circular).
+The number of common shares issuable pursuant to options granted under the Share Option Plan is fixed at 4,612,927 common shares (approximately 8.45% of the number of outstanding common shares that are outstanding on the date of this Circular).
 The maximum number of common shares available for issuance to any one person under the Share Option Plan is 5% of the common shares outstanding at the time of the grant.
 Options granted under the Share Option Plan are non-assignable and non-transferable other than in accordance with the Share Option Plan and must be exercised no later than 10 years after the date of the grant or a lesser period as determined by the board of directors and approved by any applicable regulatory authority.
 Except as otherwise determined by the board of directors, if a participant ceases to be a director, officer, employee or consultant for any reason other than death (but including termination for or without cause), options will cease to be exercisable 30 days after the termination date.
 In the case of death, the option may be exercised within one year of the participant's death.

 The Share Option Plan also provides for share appreciation rights subject to activation of such provisions by the board of directors.
-If such rights are activated, an optionee would be entitled to elect to terminate his or her option, in whole or in part, and, in lieu of purchasing the common shares to which the terminated option relates, receive that number of common shares which, when multiplied by the value per share of the common shares, has a total value equal to the product of the number of such common shares multiplied by the difference between the value per share and the exercise price per share of such common shares.
+If such rights are activated, an optionee would be entitled to elect to terminate his or her option, in whole or in part, and, in lieu of purchasing the common shares to which the terminated option relates, receive that number of common shares which, when multiplied by the value per share of the common shares, has a total value equal to the product of the number of such common shares.

+Amendment of Share Option Plan.
 Under the requirements of the Toronto Stock Exchange, after June 30, 2007, approval of the shareholders of the Company will be required for any amendment of the Share Option Plan.
 No such amendment may alter or impair any options or any rights pursuant to any options previously granted to any participant without the consent of such participant.

-The only options outstanding under the Share Option Plan are the options granted to the five independent directors of the Company and described under the heading "Compensation of directors" beginning on page 20.
+The only options outstanding under the Share Option Plan are the options granted to the five independent directors of the Company and described under the heading "Compensation of directors" beginning on page 21.